mikepthomas/projects/_posts/red-rocket.md

 [Ruined]: https://modiphius.net/products/fallout-wasteland-warfare-terrain-expansion-ruined-red-rocket-stl
 [Scenic Set]: https://web.archive.org/web/20220817140137/https://www.modiphius.net/products/copy-of-fallout-wasteland-warfare-product-template
 [Streets of Boston]: https://modiphius.net/products/fallout-wasteland-warfare-terrain-expansion-streets-of-boston

-Although the `Print at Home` terrain is designed to be printed on a Resin printer there has been some success at [printing them on a regular 3D printer](https://modiphius.net/blogs/news/community-interview).

 I will use elements from all sets to create my own version of the Red Rocket outside of Sanctuary Hills from Fallout 4.